chssingh/BlueRoll/README.md

 For a more detailed description on the functionality of BlueRoll, please refer to the System Requirements Specification and System Design documentation located in the documents folder.

-To run BlueRoll, execute BlueRoll.jar located in the jar folder.
+To run BlueRoll, execute BlueRoll.jar located in the jar folder and keep the bluetooth of the device remain on while testing.